CDRH/data_oscys/output/data_export/README.md

 ## About Data Export

 Currently these are exported manually from Solr.
 The queries used are documented below.
-Keep in mind that the "rows" might need to change based on number of people/cases (and could be set to some arbitratily high number)
+Keep in mind that the "rows" might need to change based on number of people/cases (and could be set to some arbitrarily high number)

 ### Case